Statement of Values

 - The management committee must undertake to hold regular meetings open to all party members, in which motions can be lodged and voted upon.

-- Sub-committees may be formed to construct policies in specific areas, to which other party members may be co-opted to on the recommendation of the Policy Council.
+- Sub-committees may be formed to construct policies in specific areas, to which other party members may be co-opted to on the recommendation of the Management Committee.

-- All party members have the right to seek official endorsement by the party for elections to the States of Jersey.
+- All party members have the right to seek official endorsement by the party for elections to the States Assembly.

 - The Management Committee must constitute a Selection Committee at least two months prior to the nomination date for a general election to decide which members will be endorsed as candidates for the offices of Deputy, Senator and Constable.